GluuFederation/docs-ce-prod/docs/source/installation-guide/install.md

 `Gluu Server installation successful!
 Point your browser to [hostname].`

+#### Deprecated options

+OpenLDAP and Asimba are now deprecated components in the Gluu Server.
+If they are needed, during setup run:

+`./setup.py -allow_deprecated_applications`

+!!!!
+Note
+     For clustered deploments of Gluu, we do not recommend using OpenLDAP.

 #### Avoiding common issues

-The easiest place to go wrong is with the first two questions:
+Avoid setup issues by acknowledging the following:

-1. Enter IP Address: Do **not** use `localhost` for either the IP address or hostname.
+1. IP Address: Do **not** use `localhost` for either the IP address or hostname.

-1. Enter hostname: Use a real hostname--this can always be managed via host file entries if adding a DNS entry is too much work for testing.
+1. Hostname: Use a real hostname--this can always be managed via host file entries if adding a DNS entry is too much work for testing.
 For clustered deployments, use the hostname of the cluster that will be used by applications connecting to Gluu.
+Make sure to choose the hostname carefully.
+Changing the hostname after installation is not a simple task.

+1. Only run setup.py **one time**.
+Running the above command twice will break the instance.

-### 4. Sign in via browser
+### Sign in via browser

 Wait about 10 minutes in total for the server to restart and finalize its configuration.
 After that period, sign in via a web browser.
 The username will be `admin` and your password will be the `ldap_password` you provided during installation.

 !!!
 Note
     If the Gluu Server login page does not appear, confirm that port 443 is open in the VM.
 If it is not open, open port 443 and try to reach the host in the browser again.

-### 5. Disable Gluu Repositories
+### Disable Gluu Repositories

 To prevent involuntary overwrites of the currently deployed instance (in case a newer version of the same package is found during regular OS updates), disable the previously added Gluu repositories after initial installation.